Anton Denikin: Birth of the White movement

-Alekseev's organization, which consisted of a few hundred officers, was desperately short of funds and faced the hostility of the local Cossack population, who feared being drawn into a civil war.
+Alekseev's organization, which consisted of a few hundred officers, was severely short of funds and faced the hostility of the local Cossack population, who feared being drawn into a civil war.
 The arrival of General Kornilov on 19 December, followed by Denikin and other generals, gave the nascent organization new life.
 On Christmas Day, 1917, the Volunteer Army was officially created, with Kornilov as its commander.
 Tensions arose between Alekseev and Kornilov over leadership.
 On 31 December, Denikin brokered a compromise which was accepted by the generals and became the "constitution" of the new army: Alekseev would be responsible for civilian and foreign affairs, Kornilov would take military command, and the Don Ataman, Aleksei Kaledin, would administer the Don territory, with a triumvirate of the three holding ultimate authority.
 Denikin was appointed commander of the 1st "Volunteer" Division.
 Amid the unrest in Novocherkassk, he married Xenia Chizh on 7 January 1918 in a small, private ceremony.